pbs-assess/pacific-cod-2023/README.md

 3. Make the iscam input files

+The above three steps are all called in the function **get-iscam-inputs.R**

+Then:

-4. Run the seven models with the input files
+4. Run the seven models with the input files and drop the resulting folders into the models folder

 5. Make the draft SR

+- knit index.Rmd

 6. Convene the TWG